top of page

 Originally from New York City, she has spent time organizing in rural New Hampshire, studying in Beijing, and loves exploring new parts of America and the globe.

-My new book Civic Power: Rebuilding American Democracy in an Era of Democratic Crisis, with Sabeel Rahman, Former President of Demos, and published by Cambridge University Press, explores how can we empower Black and Brown communities to have a greater voice and power in civic life and policymaking.
-We examine new organizing models in grassroots communities as well as new governance innovations which leverage civic tech, human-centered design, and radical participatory governance innovation.
+My new book Civic Power: Rebuilding American Democracy in an Era of Democratic Crisiswith Sabeel Rahman, Former President of Demos, and published by Cambridge University Press, explores how can to enable people in their communities to have a greater voice and power in civic life and policymaking.
+We examine new organizing models in grassroots communities as well as new governance innovations which leverage civic tech, human-centered design, and participatory governance innovation.

 My first book, Democracy Reinvented is the first comprehensive academic treatment of participatory budgeting in the United States, situating it within a broader trend of civic technology and innovation.
 This global phenomenon, which has been called “revolutionary civics in action” by the New York Times, started in Brazil in 1989 but came to America only in 2009.
 Participatory budgeting empowers residents to identify community needs, work with elected officials to craft budget proposals, and vote on how to spend public funds.
 It is part of Harvard's series of Innovative Governance in the 21st Century with Brookings Institution Press.